liet-git/bbc-bias/README.md

 Between October 7, 2023 and December 2, 2023, we collected 672 articles.

 ### 1.2 Livefeeds
-Livefeeds are an article format that allow for multiple, smaller, blog-style posts over a longer period of time (usually 1-3 days).
+Livefeeds are a format that allow for multiple, smaller, blog-style posts over a longer period of time (usually 1-3 days).
 We collected livefeeds that covered the period from October 7, 2023 to December 2, 2023.
 This was done through the livefeeds themselves (they generally link to the next continuation), but also through Google advanced search, which allowed us to find the results between specific dates, with a specific URL.

 All the livefeeds that were used can be found in ```./data/livefeeds.json```.